cduvallet/q2-perc-norm/README.md

 # Using the plugin

-Currently, the only method available in this plugin is `percentile-normalize`, which percentile normalizes the abundance of OTUs in case samples with respect to their abundance in control samples.
+The only method in this plugin is `percentile-normalize`, which percentile normalizes the abundance of OTUs in case samples with respect to their abundance in control samples.

 ## Preparing your data

 You'll need to prepare your OTU table and metadata file for use with this plugin.
-Your OTU table should be imported as a [QIIME 2 artifact](https://docs.qiime2.org/2018.2/concepts/#data-files-qiime-2-artifacts), with OTUs in rows and samples in columns.
+Your OTU table should be imported as a [QIIME 2 artifact](https://docs.qiime2.org/2018.2/concepts/#data-files-qiime-2-artifacts), with **OTUs in rows** and **samples in columns**.
 Metadata should be a tab-delimited file with a column that contains samples labeled `case` and `control`.

 You can use your own OTU table, or make a fake OTU table with `make_fake_data.py` in the `test_data/` folder here.